core-interaction/core-interaction.github.io/topic/html/index.md

-*From the example above, here is what we’ve told the browser:*
+*In this example, here is what we’ve told the browser:*
 {: .four-above }

 - `<!DOCTYPE html>` \